ColinJClemence/DataScienceStuff/curriculum/week-04/1.4-lab/readme.md

 #### Deliverable

-- The purpose of this lab is to practice performing Classifications using Logistic Regression.
+- The purpose of this lab is to practice performing Classifications using kNN.
 - Demonstrate reading a data file, separating features and target, and fitting a logit model.
 - Perform classifications (predictions) on new data